-This page provides an overview of how system administrators can use the management console for Mule ESB to monitor the health of a server, see which flows are running or stopped, and determine memory usage.
+This page provides an overview of how system administrators can use the Mule management console to monitor the health of a server, see which flows are running or stopped, and determine memory usage.

 You can also use the management console to monitor a cluster.
 A cluster is a set of Mule instances that act as a unit.
 See Monitoring a Cluster for details.